haskellweekly/haskellweekly/data/newsletter/issue-198.markdown

   > Compiling Haskell to JavaScript in this way won't work for all of Haskell, for example type-classes are not resolved, not to mention lazy vs. strict semantics.

 - [Competitive Programming in Haskell: primes and factoring](https://byorgey.wordpress.com/2020/02/07/competitive-programming-in-haskell-primes-and-factoring/) by Brent Yorgey
-  > I’ve developed a bunch of code over the years that regularly comes in handy.
+  > I've developed a bunch of code over the years that regularly comes in handy.

 - [Converting Cabal to Nix!](https://mmhaskell.com/blog/2020/2/10/converting-cabal-to-nix) by Monday Morning Haskell
   > A neat tool allows us to get the advantages of Nix in conjunction with Cabal.
 This week, we'll explore how to make a basic project with this combination.